psaurer-prodyna/vue-introduction/README.md

 ### 2) vue-create/various-options-selected
-- demonstrates the basic setup of a Vue project with some extras with the vue-create command, the following options were selected:
+- demonstrates the basic setup of a Vue project with some extras selected with the create vue command, the following options were selected:
     ```
       ✔ Project name: … vue-introduction
       ✔ Add TypeScript? … Yes